 Hydropower is the most widely used renewable source of energy.
 It is created when rapidly flowing water turns turbines, generating electricity.
 This usually happens in a hydroelectric facility, consisting of a massive dam that converts the potential energy of water in the reservoir to the kinetic energy necessary to turn a turbine.

 Nuclear energy is stored in the nucleus or core of an atom.
 This energy is released from the atom in the process of nuclear fusion; the atoms are split to release the energy needed to produce electricity.
 This process takes place in nuclear reactors or power plants, where the atoms of uranium are split.
-However, nuclear energy isn’t exactly renewable as the earth’s store of uranium is finite.
-Therefore, it is often categorized under alternative energy.
 See our related article showing the Pros and Cons of Nuclear Energy

 Biomass or biofuels produce energy from organic matter like human and animal waste, food waste, wood, and crops waste.
 These release energy when burned in their physical form (like wood) or after undergoing certain chemical processes that convert them to combustible gas.
 See our related article on the major Pros & Cons of Biomass Energy.